 Check ups before and after birth

-An osteopathic assessment after birth will allow us to asses your needs and release any stresses and strains within your body as a result of your pregnancy, labour or from caring for a newborn.
+We would always recommend an osteopathic assessment, with one of our specialist osteopaths, after the birth.
+This will allow us to asses your needs and release any stresses and strains within your body as a result of your pregnancy, labour or from caring for a newborn.

-If you are at all concerned about treatment in pregnancy, please consult your osteopath to discuss your concerns.
+If you are at all concerned about treatment in pregnancy /postnatally , please consult your specialist osteopath to discuss your concerns.
 For more information, please see the FAQs section relating to osteopathy in pregnancy.

 If you have any concerns relating to the health or progress of your pregnancy, please consult your midwife or GP before booking an appointment.